-- Try to keep the colors and patterns a little subdued but still let your personality shine through.
-You just don't want to look like you are trying out for the circus.
+- Try to keep the colors and patterns subdued, but still let your personality shine.
+You don’t want to look like you are trying out for the circus.

 - Simple jewelry that adds to your outfit but doesn’t distract or take away.